 A similar story about the application of laboratory findings is the difference between relative and absolute payoffs.
 If the competition is relative, playing it safe may be guaranteed failure.
 The person who comes out ahead will almost always be the one who takes the bigger risk, meaning that an exaggerated level of confidence may be essential to operate in some areas – although as Rosenzweig argues, the “excessive” risk may be calculated.

 One section of the book focuses on people starting new ventures.
-With massive failure rates – around 50% failure after five years (depending on your study) – it is common for entrepreneurs to be said to be overconfident or naive.
-Sometimes their “reckless ambition” and “blind faith” is praised as necessary for the broader economic benefits that flow from new business formation.
-(We rarely hear people lamenting we aren’t starting enough businesses).
+New businesses have failure rates of around 50% after five years (depending on your study).
+As a result, it is common for entrepreneurs to be described overconfident or naive.
+Alternatively, their “reckless ambition” and “blind faith” is praised as necessary for the broader economic benefits that flow from new business formation.
+(We rarely hear people lamenting that we aren’t starting enough businesses).

-Rosenzweig points evidence that calls this view into question – from the evidence of entrepreneurs as persistent tinkerers rather than bold arrogant visionaries, to the constrained losses they incur in event of failure.
+Rosenzweig points evidence that calls this view into question.
+He argues that entrepreneurs are persistent tinkerers rather than bold arrogant visionaries, and that the losses they suffer are typically constrained in the event of failure.
 While there are certainly some wildly overconfident entrepreneurs, closure of their business should not always be taken as failure and overconfidence as the cause.
 There are many types of errors – calculation, memory, motor skills, tactics etc. – and even good decisions sometimes turn out badly.
-Plus, as many as 92% firms close with no debt – 25% with a profit.
+Plus, as many as 92% firms close with no debt.
+25% close with a profit.

 Rosenzweig also notes evidence that, at least in an experimental setting, entrepreneurs enter at less than optimal rates.
 As noted in my recent post on overconfidence, people tend to overplace themselves relative to the rest of the population for easy tasks (e.g. most drivers believe they are above average).
 But for hard tasks, they underplace.
 In experiments by Don Moore and friends on firm entry, they found a similar effect – excess entry when the industry appeared an easy one in which to compete, but too few entered when it appeared difficult.
 Hubristic entrepreneurs didn’t flood into all areas, and myopia about one’s own and competing firms’ abilities appears a better explanation for what is occurring than being the result of the actions of overconfident entrepreneurs.